chipmanj/SeqSGPV/examples/two-arm-continuous/README.md

 The investigator wants a Type I error $\le$ 0.025 when $`\Delta = 0`$.

-The investigators say the study can afford up to 300 participants, though a maximum of 150 participants would be ideal, and would like to know the design-based average sample size, Type I error, and Power across a range of treatment effects.
+The investigators say the study can afford up to 300 participants, though a maximum of 150 participants would be ideal.
+The investigators would like to know the design-based average sample size, Type I error, and Power across a range of treatment effects.
 The investigator prefers to monitor for meaningful effects using a 95% confidence interval.

 Logistically, the outcome takes 1 month to observe, and the planned accrual is 25 participants a month.
 The team wishes to monitor outcomes monthly.
-Hence, the wait time would be 25 observations, and there could be 75 delayed outcomes at the point of evaluation.
+Hence, there could be 75 delayed outcomes at the point of evaluation.
 If the accrual is slower, then the number of delayed outcomes could be lower.

 To inform the wait time, the investigator would want the expected width of the confidence interval to be, approximately, no more than 1 .